tandasat/DrvLoader/README.md

 DrvLoader
 =========

 A command line tool to load and unload a device driver.
+Supported driver types
+are:
+- Legacy (Windows NT driver model) device drivers
+- Windows Driver Model (WDM) device drivers
+- File system minifilter drivers

+Other types of device drivers such as Windows Driver Frameworks (WDF) based ones are not supported.

-To compile, clone full source code from Github with a below command and compile it on Visual Studio.
+To compile , clone full source code from Github with a below command and build it on Visual Studio.

     $ git clone --recursive https://github.com/tandasat/DrvLoader.git